dorianim/formrecevr/README.md

 There are two additional functions wich can be used:
 - `join`: Joins a list of string, eg. `{{ join .someListParameter "," }}`
 - `print`: Prints one or more strings or string lists, eg. `{{ print .someString .someStringList }}`

+# Routes / API
+There are currently two routes available
+- `/api/v1/healthcheck` (GET): Should return 200 if everything is OK
+- `/f/:formID` (POST): Accepts form data for configured formIDs.
+It currently supports `application/x-www-form-urlencoded` and `multipart/form-data`

+# Implementation
+I recommend to use the javascript [`fetch()` API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to submit your form.
+An example of this can be found in [`examples/form-xhr-fetch.html`](https://github.com/dorianim/formrecevr/blob/main/examples/form-xhr-fetch.html)